VaishnaviKiran/picnic-planner/README.md

 - `/src/services`: API abstraction and geocoding logic
 - `/src/utils`: Utilities for caching, unit conversions, preferences
 - `/src/hooks`: Custom React hooks

+## Architecture and Design Decisions
+- The app separates concerns by having distinct frontend and backend modules to enhance modularity and scalability.
+- Customizable comfort thresholds allow personalized picnic suitability ratings, aiding user-specific experience.
+- Caching forecast data for 6 hours and historical data for 30 days reduces API calls and supports offline usage gracefully.
+- Error boundaries are implemented to handle UI failures without crashing the entire app.
+- Use of Open-Meteo API provides quick and reliable weather forecast and historical data.
+- The design supports extensibility with well-defined APIs and React hooks for easy integration of future features.

 ## Extensibility and Future Enhancements